xianhuifeng/Sudoku/README.md

 1. Clone this repo into your local.
 2. [Install dependencies](#Installing Dependencies)
-3. Then you can drag and drop index.html file into your favorate browser.
+3. Open your favorate browser and go to localhost:3000

 ## Development
 - vanilla JS